 ^{} To account for the lag in collection and provision of severity data from some surveillance systems, and for the time delay between illness onset and the development of severe disease, cases with a diagnosis date in the last two weeks are excluded from severity analyses which include analyses of hospitalisations, intensive care admissions and deaths.
 For this reason, the severity reporting periods are two weeks behind the current reporting period.

-Figure 12: Number of patients admitted with COVID-19 to FluCAN sentinel hospitals by admission location and week of admission[†], Australia, 1 January to 7 April 2024
+Figure 12: Number of patients admitted with a severe acute respiratory infection to FluCAN sentinel hospitals by disease, admission location and week of admission^{†‡}, Australia, 1 January to 21 April 2024